rikedyp/DyalogTutorials/docs/quickstart.md

 ## Installation
 Dyalog provides installation packages for popular operating systems.
 You can download them from [the Dyalog website](https://www.dyalog.com/download-zone.htm).

-### Windows
+### Microsoft Windows
-Windows installations come with the Dyalog Integrated Development Environment for Windows.
+Microsoft Windows installations come with the Dyalog Integrated Development Environment for Windows.
 The full Installation and Configuration Guide is available [from the Dyalog website](https://docs.dyalog.com/18.0/Dyalog%20for%20Microsoft%20Windows%20Installation%20and%20Configuration%20Guide.pdf).

 ### macOS
 Installations on macOS come with the [Remote Integrated Development Environment (RIDE)](https://github.com/Dyalog/ride).
 The full Installation and Configuration Guide is available [from the Dyalog website](https://docs.dyalog.com/18.0/Dyalog%20for%20macOS%20Installation%20and%20Configuration%20Guide.pdf).

 ### Linux
-Linux installations do not come with RIDE, but it can be downloaded [from GitHub](https://github.com/Dyalog/ride/releases/latest).
+Linux installations do not come with the RIDE, but it can be downloaded [from GitHub](https://github.com/Dyalog/ride/releases/latest).

 Dyalog can be installed on Raspberry Pi using the apt package manager - details are on [packages.dyalog.com](https://packages.dyalog.com/).

 ## Typing APL Symbols

-### Windows
+### Microsoft Windows
 If you select "Install the Dyalog APL IME for 64 bit Windows" during installation, you will have an additional keyboard input method with the ability to type APL symbols by holding the <kbd>Ctrl</kbd> key.

 In Windows 10, you can use <kbd>⊞ Win</kbd>+<kbd>Space</kbd> to choose between available keyboard layouts.